 - Garnish accounts at financial institutions

-- Request the suspension or revocation of a professional or recreational license
+- Request the suspension or revocation of a professional or recreational license;

-- Bring contempt of court actions against that parent
+- Bring contempt of court actions against that parent;

-- Refer cases for federal prosecution when non-custodial parents move to another state to avoid paying child support
+- Refer cases for federal prosecution when non-custodial parents move to another state to avoid paying child support.

-Contact the child support enforcement agency at 800-332-6347 for additional information.
+Contact the Child Support Enforcement Agency at 800-332-6347 for additional information.

 Obtain a Wage Assignment

-Ask the Court to Find the Person who Owes Child Support in Contempt.
+Ask the Court to Find the Person Who Owes Child Support in Contempt.

-If a person willfully disobeys a lawful child support order, s/he can be found in contempt of court.
+If a person willfully disobeys a lawful child support order, they can be found in contempt of court.
 Once the court finds that person in contempt, the court can order a number of remedies, including that the person be temporarily incarcerated until they pay a certain amount established by the court to “purge” the contempt.
 The civil contempt action is brought by the custodial parent or the local child support agency acting on their behalf.

 Loss of Driver's License & Child Support

-I Received a Notice of Driver License Suspension.
+I received a Notice of Driver License Suspension.
 What Can I do?

-If you are 60 days or more behind on your child support obligation, the Child Support Administration is supposed to notify the Motor Vehicle Administration (MVA), which will then suspend your driver’s license.
-However, before notifying the MVA, the Child Support Administration must send you written notice that includes an explanation of your right to request an investigation if you disagree with the suspension.
+If you are 60 days or more behind on your child support obligation, the Child Support Enforcement Administration is supposed to notify the Motor Vehicle Administration (MVA), which will then suspend your driver’s license.
+However, before notifying the MVA, the Child Support Enforcement Administration must send you written notice that includes an explanation of your right to request an investigation if you disagree with the suspension.